xiaosunzhu/resource-utils/README.md

 - Then define an enum implements IConfigKey, this enum contains config keys in properties file.<br/>
 - After all, you can use static methods in Configs, to get or modify configs in properties file.

-### IConfigKey / IConfigKeyHaveDefault
+### IConfigKey / IConfigKeyHaveDefault / IConfigKeyWithPath
 Config key interface.
-Normally, use IConfigKey, if you want to provide defualt value when not config, can use IConfigKeyHaveDefault.
+Normally, use IConfigKey, if you want to provide defualt value when not config, can use IConfigKeyHaveDefault, or if you want to make a enum class map to a properties file, can use IConfigKeyWithPath.
 Use enum to provide config keys like this:

     public enum SelfConfig implements IConfigKey {